cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 more options than the agent, including such actions as minimum-betting.

-For the total bankroll competition, the program uses three distinct strategies and chooses one based on an Exp4-like algorithm.
+For the total bankroll competition, the program uses three distinct strategies and chooses one according to an algorithm.
 Two of the strategies are data-biased responses to aggregate data of competitors from the years 2011/12 and 2013, and the other strategy is similar to the auto run-off competition strategy, but also separates betting sequences into an “important” and “unimportant” part and creates more